 In this section, you can configure tunneling protocols (L2TP or PPTP clients) for your network.
-The settings are usually specific to a customer's ISP.

 L2TP Client Configuration

 On this page, you can configure the L2TP (Layer 2 Tunneling Protocol) client.

 1. In the left navigation menu, click Advanced Setup > VPN and then click Add.
 The following page appears.